lmisuganda/Other-resources/CSVs/README.md

-# CSV for importing every commodity in DHIS2
+# CSV for importing commodities in DHIS2